rjpass/windows-development/README.md

 ## Git credentials

-Git will work with Windows Credential Manager.
+Git will work with Git Credential Manager.
 This uses Window's credential manager to securely save your passwords for github.
 You will however need to clone using http for this to work.

 IE: `git clone https://github.com/CleoDev/EFSS.git`